Springhill Offers Women A More Comfortable Mammography Experience

 - Women should continue screening mammography as long as their overall health is good and they have a life expectancy of 10 years or longer (qualified recommendation).
 The ACS does not recommend clinical breast examination for breast cancer screening among average-risk women at any age (qualified recommendation).

 A Strong recommendation conveys the consensus that the benefits of adherence to the intervention outweigh the undesirable effects.
-A Qualified recommendations indicate there is clear evidence of benefit but less certainty about either the balance of benefits and harms, or about patients’ values and preferences, which could lead to different decisions about screening.
+A Qualified recommendation indicates there is clear evidence of benefit but less certainty about either the balance of benefits and harms, or about patients’ values and preferences, which could lead to different decisions about screening.